hindu-comm/weblogs/manasataramgini/2012/04/2012-04-07_on-feathers-fleas-and-big-stem-birds.md

 mutation can eliminate both of them.
 Likewise, the high-line Sc indicated that a single mutation can redirect development from scutate scales to feathers.
-Further, the morphology of the feathers in the juvenile high-line Sc mutants is also reminiscent of the simpler feathers found in compsognathids like *Sinosauropteryx* and *Sinocalliopteryx* .
+Further, the morphology of the feathers in thejuvenile high-line Sc mutants is also reminiscent of the simpler feathers found in compsognathids like *Sinosauropteryx* and *Sinocalliopteryx* .
 Additionally, both *Sinocalliopteryx* and several dromaeosaurs have feathers on their feet just as seen in the high-line